balancer/balancer-sdk/balancer-js/README.md

 [Example](./examples/spotPrice.ts)

-## Simulating pool joins and exists
+## Simulating pool joins and exits

-The Balancer Vault provides a [method to simulate join or exit calls to a pool](https://github.com/balancer-labs/balancer-v2-monorepo/blob/master/pkg/standalone-utils/contracts/BalancerQueries.sol#L91).
+The IguanaDEX Vault provides a [method to simulate join or exit calls to a pool](https://github.com/balancer-labs/balancer-v2-monorepo/blob/master/pkg/standalone-utils/contracts/BalancerQueries.sol#L91).
 These function allows you to perform a dry run before sending an actual transaction, without checking the sender / recipient or token balances / approvals.
 Note that this function is not 'view' (due to implementation details): the client code must explicitly execute `eth_call` instead of `eth_sendTransaction`.

 ### Simulating joins